10 Snakes That Detach Their Tail

 © Wikimedia Commons User: José Reynaldo da Fonseca – CC BY 2.5

-The Rio tropical racer is a widespread South American species which sticks to pristine forests, in Brazil, Paraguay, Bolivia and Colombia.
+The Rio tropical racer is a widespread species which sticks to pristine forests, appearing in Brazil, Paraguay, Bolivia and northern Argentina.
 Their hunting style involves rapid charging, at natural breakneck speeds, followed by an accurate pounce.
 Their defensive strategy involves frenzied biting, fleeing at high speeds, and of course severing their own tail.
+This tail can detach so suddenly that it takes birds by surprise, allowing them to slither to freedom.

 One unanswered question is how detaching a tail feels, whether it’s agonisingly painful or the equivalent of cutting a fingernail.
 We may never know, as snakes aren’t able to tell us.
-Likewise, it’s mysterious as to whether tails simply break off, or whether the Rio tropical racer snake or other species can consciously control it.
-The connective scales might be naturally fragile, or an emergency instinct in the snake’s brain might activate after danger signals reach critical levels.

 8 Guatemala neckband snake